 Great Lakes served Albuquerque on two occasions, the first through an acquisition of Arizona Airways on January 15, 1996 in which service to Tucson was operated with Beechcraft 1900C aircraft.
 This service was flown until May 23, 1997.
 In 1999 Great Lakes moved their headquarters to Cheyenne, Wyoming and their designation as United Express ended in early 2002 switching all flights to operate under the Great Lakes brand.
-The carrier returned to Albuquerque on April 3, 2005 with flights to Clovis and Silver City, New Mexico after obtaining the Essential Air Service (EAS) contracts for both cities formerly held by Mesa Airlines.
-These flights were all operated with stand-up cabin Beech-1900D aircraft.
+From 2000 through 2002 the carrier operated a mail and freight flight between Albuquerque and Denver then returned to Albuquerque on April 3, 2005 with passenger flights to Clovis and Silver City, New Mexico.
+These flights began after Great Lakes had obtained the Essential Air Service contracts for both cities formerly held by Mesa Airlines and all flights were operated with stand-up cabin Beech-1900D aircraft.
 Initially a flight from Albuquerque to Santa Fe which continued to the Denver hub was also flown but was discontinued three months later.
 After that, an Albuquerque to Clovis flight was extended to Amarillo, Texas then continuing onto Denver to maintain a link to the rest of the Great Lakes system.
 This flight was discontinued in mid-2007 when Southwest Airlines began service between Amarillo and Denver.
 An Albuquerque-Santa Fe-Denver flight was then reinstated until Great Lakes discontinued all service at Santa Fe in early 2008.
-From there the Albuquerque operation was isolated with no other links to anywhere within the Great Lakes system which was rather unusual for the carrier.
+From there the Albuquergue operation was isolated with no other links to anywhere within the Great Lakes system which was rather unusual for the carrier.
 Instead, an aircraft would periodically be ferried, usually between Clovis and Liberal, Kansas, to cycle the aircraft with the rest of the system.
 (Great Lakes had scheduled service between Liberal and Denver at the time).
 As Great Lakes was also flying from Farmington to Denver and since no other carrier was flying between Farmington and Albuquerque by 2008, it would have been beneficial for the carrier to begin service between Albuquerque and Farmington for a link to their Denver hub.
 Great Lakes also operated a maintenance facility in Farmington and there was plenty of spare time each day for the isolated aircraft at Albuquerque to perform one or two round trips to Farmington.
 Unfortunately, this route never came to be.
 Four years later in the spring of 2012, a flight from Albuquerque to Alamosa, Colorado that continued to Denver had begun but ended after only three months.
 In October 2012, an Albuquerque to Silver City flight was extended to Phoenix but then all flights from Albuquerque ended on December 1, 2012.
 At that time, all service at Silver City was shifted to Phoenix and new service from Clovis to Denver was established with a stop in Santa Fe.
 The Santa Fe stop was deleted in mid-2013 and the Clovis to Denver flights then began stopping at Liberal, Kansas, or Pueblo, Colorado before all Clovis service ended on January 31, 2014.
 Service from Silver City to Phoenix continued until the end of the year 2014.
 Essential Air Service to both Clovis and Silver City was then awarded to Boutique Air.
 Great Lakes also had a code-share relationship with Frontier Airlines and during the time the carrier served Clovis and Silver City to Albuquerque, passengers could connect with Frontier flights to Denver.
-Unfortunately, Frontier and Great Lakes did not synchronize their schedules at Albuquerque and the code-share appeared to have little benefit.
+Unfortunately, Frontier and Great Lakes did not synchronize their schedules at Albuquergue and the code-share appeared to have little benefit.